 You are about to graduate from college and are looking for internships to gain some real-world experience.
-You search for roles and finally find an internship that matches all your requirements and gives you an opportunity to grow.
+Your search for roles and finally find an internship that matches all your requirements and allows you to grow.

 Bingo!
 That’s exactly what you needed.

 But wait, they need you to submit a resume.
 Now you’re thinking, “I hardly have any experience.
 How do I write a resume for college internships?”.

 Well, here we are.

 Original: SourceIn this article, we will tell you how to write a resume for a college internship and increase your chances of getting that interview call.

 7 Best Practices to Write a Resume for College Internship

 An internship resume majorly focuses on your educational background, skills and hobbies, interests, qualifications, and extracurricular activities.